solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 Stakes, once delegated, do not become effective immediately.
 They must first pass through a warm up period.
 During this period some portion of the stake is considered "effective", the rest is considered "activating".
 Changes occur on epoch boundaries.

-The stake program limits the rate of change to total network stake, reflected in the stake program's `config::warmup_rate` \(typically 25% per epoch\).
+The stake program limits the rate of change to total network stake, reflected in the stake program's `config::warmup_rate` \(set to 25% per epoch in the current implementation\).

 The amount of stake that can be warmed up each epoch is a function of the previous epoch's total effective stake, total activating stake, and the stake program's configured warmup rate.